SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 10.6 Missing Required Items

-If required items are missing, it is handled as in SoundFont® 2.04.
+If required items are missing, it is handled as in legacy SF2.04.

 * * *

 ## 10.7 Illegal Enumerators

-Illegal enumerators are handled as in SoundFont® 2.04.
+Illegal enumerators are handled as in legacy SF2.04.

 # Section 11: SiliconSFe